 Cost of mental health services:

 Cost when using health insurance depends upon the individual plan and may vary.
 Co-payments are required to be paid prior to receiving services when using health insurance.
 Private pay for one hour face-to-face and tele-mental health appointments are $85/hour and must be paid prior to receiving services.
-Cost to complete any type of paperwork is $25.00 per occurrence and $25.00 for each letter.
+Cost to complete any type of paperwork is $50.00 per occurrence and $25.00 for each letter.
 This is up to the discretion of your therapist who may or may not decline to complete such documentation.
 If a therapist is subpoenaed to court, the cost is $300.00 per hour, to include travel time, wait time, etc., and is the client's obligation to pay.
-No-shows to appointments and same day cancelations result in a $35.00 fee and there will be a $25.00 fee for same day cancelations. *Additional consent forms are signed when initially accessing services.
+No-shows to appointments result in a $35.00 fee and there will be a $25.00 fee for same day cancelations. *Additional consent forms are signed when initially accessing services.

 Alternative Healthcare, Class, and Workshop Waiver